it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_2/ReadMe.md

 There are a few ways to pull existing API’s flows or manually expose an API on this page.
 Whether it’s starting from scratch or pulling from an asset from a connected asset repo they all achieve the same thing.

-For this Lab we will use the Open API Document (salesforce-0.0.1.yaml) we downloaded from our ace integration server earlier in order to import the API.
+For this Lab we will use the Open API Document we downloaded from our ACE integration server earlier in order to import the API.

 1\.
 For now, we will click **Add** and select **API** from the dropdown.